Democratic peace theory: Democratic political structures

 As described by Gelpi and Griesdorf, several studies have argued that liberal leaders face institutionalized constraints that impede their capacity to mobilize the state's resources for war without the consent of a broad spectrum of interests.
 Survey results that compare the attitudes of citizens and elites in the Soviet successor states are consistent with this argument.
 Moreover, these constraints are readily apparent to other states and cannot be manipulated by leaders.
 Thus, democracies send credible signals to other states of an aversion to using force.
-These signals allow democratic states to avoid conflicts with one another, but they may attract aggression from nondemocratic states.
+These signals allow democratic states to avoid conflicts with one another, but they may attract aggression from non-democratic states.
 Democracies may be pressured to respond to such aggression—perhaps even preemptively—through the use of force.
 Also as described by Gelpi and Griesdorf, studies have argued that when democratic leaders do choose to escalate international crises, their threats are taken as highly credible, since there must be a relatively large public opinion for these actions.
 In disputes between liberal states, the credibility of their bargaining signals allows them to negotiate a peaceful settlement before mobilization.
 A 2017 study by Jeff Carter found evidence that democratic states are slower to mobilize for war.

 An explanation based on game theory similar to the last two above is that the participation of the public and the open debate send clear and reliable information regarding the intentions of democracies to other states.
-In contrast, it is difficult to know the intentions of nondemocratic leaders, what effect concessions will have, and if promises will be kept.
-Thus there will be mistrust and unwillingness to make concessions if at least one of the parties in a dispute is a nondemocracy.
+In contrast, it is difficult to know the intentions of non-democratic leaders, what effect concessions will have, and if promises will be kept.
+Thus there will be mistrust and unwillingness to make concessions if at least one of the parties in a dispute is a non-democracy.